jasontthai/jasonthai.me/_posts/2019-07-26-my-blog-pagespeed-insights-score-jasonthai-me.md

 <!--more-->
 [Check my blog's PageSpeed Insights Score](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fjasonthai.me%2F&tab=desktop)

 I also tried out [Lighthouse](https://developers.google.com/web/tools/lighthouse), an open source tool to audit my site's performance.
-The result is [here](/assets/js/jasonthai.me-20190725T135457.json) in json or you can download the file and use [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/) for the graphical view.
+The result is [here](/assets/js/jasonthai.me-20190726T112605.json) in json or you can download the file and use [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/) for the graphical view.

+Some other tools to test your site are [Pingdom](https://tools.pingdom.com) and [GTmetrix](https://gtmetrix.com/)

 ## Things I have done to improve speed